-The CED program is the university partner of the NeighborWorks Training Institute-the largest CED training program in the nation.
+The CED program is the university partner of the Neighbor-Works Training Institute-the largest CED training program in the nation.
 The School offers NeighborWorks® America members elective credit for professional certificate programs completed through the Training Institute.
 CED students may take courses through the Training Institute at the same tuition rate as NeighborWorks members.
 This unique partnership greatly expands the range of elective topics available to our students.

 The M.S. in CED program accepts a limited number of students who have not completed a bachelor's degree, yet show exceptional promise.
 These applicants must go through an extensive waiver process that requires them to demonstrate the ability to work at the graduate level.
 If admitted, these students must earn a 3.0 GPA in their first term in order to remain in the program.
-Waiver inquiries should be addressed to the Program Chair.
+Waiver inquiries should be addressed to the program chair, Jolan Rivera, at j.rivera@snhu.edu.